 These 9 ideas for leveraging technology to ramp up revenue may be just what the dollar doctor ordered:

 1. Go native.
-Internet ad revenues are predicted to reach $511 billion in 2017, according to Interpublic Group’s Magna.
-It sounds like a big number, but growth has been slowing over the last few years.
-Increasingly, native advertising also called sponsored content—generally a mix of user generated content (UGC), branded content and bylined editorial—is finding its way into the annals of longevity as the results are viewed for the same amount of time as editorial content itself. eMarketer says 53% of ad spending will be on sponsored content in 2017.
-Not only that, but consumers looked at native advertising 53 percent more often than conventional display ads, with a linger longer effect and share factor a large part of the increased revenue stew.
+Online ad revenues are increasing every year, and advertisers are looking for places to spend their money.
+Increasingly, native advertising also called sponsored content—generally a mix of user generated content (UGC), branded content and bylined editorial—is finding its way into the annals of longevity as the results are viewed for the same amount of time as editorial content itself.
+Not only that, but consumers look at native advertising 53 percent more often than conventional display ads, with a linger longer effect and share factor a large part of the increased revenue stew.

 2. Open sesame.
-Back in 2014, Parade.com opened up its platform to brands, where they could create content (stories; videos; social elements) for a fee, but with the same access to site tools as the editorial staff.
+In the last decade many brands like Forbes and Parade have opened up their platform to brands.
+Parade made it so sponsors could create content (stories; videos; social elements) for a fee, but with the same access to site tools as the editorial staff.
 Using antecedent Forbes’ BrandVoice, launched in 2010, as a business model, both Forbes.com and Forbes magazine have logged substantial numbers of page views, social actions and referrals, search referrals and print readers for each BrandVoice article.
+Is there a way you can leverage user-generated content from your sponsors for a fee?

 3. Multitask your multi-platform.
 Design contests and sweepstakes to acquire audience demographics to improve ad targets.
-Have users enter via Facebook, share a photo via Instagram using a hashtag, send a tweet on Twitter and upload a selfie through a website.
+Have users enter via Facebook, share a photo via Instagram using a hashtag, or create a TikTok video.
 According to EngageSciences, media can drive up to 25 percent of digital revenue through competitions and sweepstakes.

 4. Swing your partner(s).
 In the words of John Donne, No Man Is an Island.
 That goes for niche publishing entrepreneurship as well.
 Sponsorships and partnerships can take many forms and produce all kinds of creative profitability.
 Teaming up with other publications, business leaders and community organizations, and other entities for special events, contests, giveaways and more can yield surprising results.